 We invite your questions, concerns, and suggestions so that we may better serve the College community.
-You may visit our website for contact information, http://www.bristolcc.edu/about/campuspolice/.
+You may visit our website for contact information, https://bristolcc.edu/studentservices/resources/campuspolice/.

-Recognizing that it takes community involvement to have a safe environment, we believe every member of the campus assumes a responsibility for our safety by reporting the suspicious or criminal behavior to our office.
+Recognizing that it takes community involvement to have a safe environment, we believe every member of the campus assumes a responsibility for our safety by reporting suspicious or criminal behavior to our office.